5.8-magnitude quake strikes Puerto Rico, damage reported

 Dr. Sindia Alvarado, who lives in the southern coastal town of Penuelas, said she was petrified.

 "My entire family woke up screaming," she said.
-"I thought the house was going to crack in half."
+"I though the house was going to crack in half."

+At a hotel in the southwest coastal town of Guanica, people panicked as they tried to flee in their cars, only to realize that large boulders were obstructing the only highway heading north to the capital of San Juan, attorney Jose Francisco Benitez told the AP.

+"There was a state of panic," he said.
+"There were even people in their underwear walking around the hotel."

 The flurry of quakes in Puerto Rico's southern region began the night of Dec.
 28, with quakes ranging in magnitude from 4.7 to 5.1.
 Previous quakes of lesser magnitudes in recent days have cracked homes and led to goods falling off supermarket shelves.